 How much will 5G cost with a Mobile Plan?

 Alright, so 5G is set to be a revolutionary technological leap, which will drastically change the way we connect with our devices – but how much will it cost?
 The main thing that will need to change with existing plans is data limits.
 Given that 5G will enable far more data to be transmitted, existing download limits will need to be increased significantly – which may end up being costly.

 However, given that three providers have already invested significant amounts in improving their infrastructure, their commitment to 5G is clear.
 This means that they’re likely to compete against each other, with the ultimate beneficiary being the consumer.

 They’re also likely to sell on to other providers, meaning that the current competition in the telecommunications market is set to continue to benefit a whole new generation of customers.
-As mentioned above, Telstra offers mobile plans with included 5G network access starting with the Medium plan at $65/month.
+As mentioned earlier, Telstra offers mobile plans with included 5G network access starting with the Medium plan at $65/month.

 How Fast is 5G?

 How fast your new 5G connection will be is likely to depend on a variety of things, from your location to your device.
 However, Qualcomm has developed chips which run at speeds of 1.4 gigabits per second – with a peak speed of 4.5 gigabits per second.
 This average speed is approximately 20 times faster than current speeds, while the peak speed is an even better improvement.